TrenchBoot/linux/Documentation/security/launch-integrity/principles.rst

 System Integrity
 ================

-A computer system can be considered a collection of mechanisms that work together to produce a result.
-The assurance that the mechanisms are functioning correctly and producing the expected result is the integrity of the system.
-To ensure a system's integrity, there is a subset of these mechanisms, commonly referred to as security mechanisms, that is present to help ensure the system produces the expected result or at least detects the potential of an unexpected result.
-Since the security mechanisms are relied upon to ensue the integrity of the system, these mechanisms are trusted.
-Upon inspection, these security mechanisms each have a set of properties and these properties can be evaluated to determine how susceptible a mechanism might be to failure.
-This assessment is referred to as the Strength of Mechanism, which allows the trustworthiness of that mechanism to be quantified.

 For software systems, there are two system states for which the integrity is
 critical: when the software is loaded into memory and when the software is executing on the hardware.
 Ensuring that the expected software is loaded into